 If you’re a beach lover, or just want some sea and sand – and Cuba has some amazing beaches – then head to Playas del Este.
 This is the easiest beach to reach from Havana.
 You can take a taxi (about 20 minutes) or it’s easy to reach on the T3 Hop on Hop off bus (get off at the Playa Santa Maria stop)- its four stops – and it takes about 30 minutes on this bus.

-The Playas del Este is one of our favourite Day Trips from Havana – check out more details and other options here.
+The Playas del Este is one of our favorite Day Trips from Havana – check out more details and other options here.

 Final Words on the Top Things to do in Havana Cuba